fffoxie/dotcode/README.md

 **What is it right now with DotCode**

-It's under development right now, but please support me by mentioning me if using DotCode, i'm not forcing but i'm just saying if you feel like it.
+It's under development right now, but please support me by mentioning me if using DotCode, i'm not forcing but i'm just saying if you feel like it!

-Have fun with using my source code!
+Have fun using my source code!